 You’d think that once the plant had decayed away to dried-out fragments the problems associated with its toxicity would disappear but, unfortunately, this isn’t the case; some studies have found that the stem remnants will remain toxic for three years after dying back.

-How (and why) to control hemlock
+How and why to control poison hemlock

-Hemlock is quite a common plant throughout southern England, becoming more scarce the further north you travel.
+Hemlock, sometimes known as wild hemlock, is quite a common plant throughout southern England, becoming more scarce the further north you travel.
 It will grow along roadsides and pathways and, although it has a preference for damp soils near ponds and waterways, its not averse to sneaking out and taking up residence in gardens.

 If you identify it growing on your property then it would be wise to get it removed or killed as quickly as possible.
 Most importantly you’ll want to prevent the plant from seeding* and exacerbating the problem.